-Even though the situation occurred late on a Saturday afternoon a Balkan Plumbing representative was on the site within an hour carefully looking over the situation.
+Even though the situation occurred late on a Saturday afternoon a Balkan Sewer And Water Main representative was on the site within an hour carefully looking over the situation.
 As this housing complex had used Balkan before with positive results they felt comfortable hiring them again.
 Arrangement were made that very afternoon to start and complete a water main repair the very next day on a Sunday.

 Having a dependable work force means that a crew can be put together on short notice, even on a weekend.
 Dealing with a well established water main contractor means that all pipe and specialty water main materials are in stock and that equipment and trucks are ready to roll.
 In addition a highly experienced field supervisor was on hand to personally supervise all aspects of the job.
 All these details came together to complete a top quality water line repair which included leaving a safe and clean job site.

 The Balkan difference